compromise-evident/rolling-code/README.md

 those words--followed by any repeating character you've agreed to, until the file is 1,000+ bytes in size.
-With the two of you having this same file (or any same file--used once for seeds,) your groupOTP keys are symmetric.
+With the two of you having this same file (or any same file--used once for seeds,) your groupOTP keys will be generated symmetrically.

 rolling-code will also supplement ciphertext in Authorship and Hypership.